 Weather: Weather in the Andean highlands is similar to any mountain weather- hard to predict!
 April through October is considered the slightly colder but drier season in the Andean highlands.
 The average high in Cusco in October is in the sixties, with the overnight low in the forties, but most of our trip will be 3000' below Cusco, so it will be significantly warmer.
 If it's a typical October, most of our trip will likely be pleasantly warm during the day and cool at night.
 We’ll provide you with a suggested clothing list that will give you a good range of adaptability to the mountain climate.

-Would You Like to Add a 5-Day Adventure to the Amazon Rainforest?
+Would You Like to Add an Adventure to the Amazon Rainforest?

 Inkaterra Reserva Amazonica is a gracious rainforest lodge, adjacent to the lush Tambopata National Reserve, just a 35-minute flight from Cusco.
 This remote pristine area is called the "biodiversity capitol of Peru," offering an incredibly variety of birds, mammals, reptiles, insects and trees.
 During our five-day stay, we will explore its 494 acres through a variety of land and river excursions that will introduce you to the magic of the rainforest.